+State law says that a vehicle shall not follow another vehicle more closely than is “reasonable and prudent.”
 What constitutes “reasonable and prudent” is of course a bit of a judgment call by the issuing police officer.
 This is clearly a subjective standard.

 In order to establish a charge of following too closely, an issuing officer must be able to offer some testimony regarding:

--Speed: A safe distance at one speed may not be a safe distance at a higher speed.
+A safe distance at one speed may not be a safe distance at a higher speed.

--Distance: It would be just about impossible for an officer to allege “too close” without further information regarding the distance between the vehicles.
+It would be just about impossible for an officer to allege “too close” without further information regarding the distance between the vehicles.

--Time: In some situations, a vehicle may inadvertently and unavoidably end up “too close” to another vehicle due to lane changes or other traffic patterns.
+In some situations, a vehicle may inadvertently and inevitably end up “too close” to another vehicle due to lane changes or other traffic patterns.
 In such a situation, the trailing vehicle should be given some reasonable opportunity to correct the situation by slowing down or safely moving to a different lane.
 An issuing officer should thus be required to establish the duration of time that a vehicle was driving “too closely” to another in order to avoid convicting a motorist whose vehicle may have been in such a position for only a very short period of time.